How to Create a Contacts Database in Microsoft® Access

 Unfortunately, the above table design is widely promoted.
 When I last checked my Office 365, the supplied template for a Contacts database came with the table on the left and with a template for a Customer Service database, with the one on the right:

-If you are concerned only with bunging something down and are not minded to consider the future, then I say bung it into Excel.
+If you're concerned only with bunging something down and are not minded to consider the future, then I say bung it into Excel.
 Avoid Access.

-If you are looking to your business in the future, then please get your database off on the right foot by completing your data modelling and not leaving anything to chance.
+If you're looking to your business in the future, then please get your database off on the right foot by completing your data modelling and not leaving anything to chance.

 Blueprints for Contact Tables